The future of stroke prevention and treatment could be uneven

 What can be done to reduce the prevalence of these risk factors?
 Are there new drugs in the pipeline that can help prevent stroke — and save the lives of stroke patients?
 What about new surgical interventions?

 Four prominent stroke experts will tackle these and other questions in a one-hour panel discussion to be held today at Harvard T.H.
 Chan School of Public Health in Boston.
-The event, entitled Stroke: Successes and Setbacks with a Notorious Silent Killer, will begin at noon ET — and we'll have a livestream here so you can watch it live.
+The event, entitled Stroke: Successes and Setbacks with a Notorious Silent Killer, will begin at noon ET — and you can watch it live right here.

 The panelists are Dr. Wright; Dr. Umberto Campia, a cardiologist and vascular medicine specialist at Brigham and Women's Hospital; Dr. Gokhan Hotamisligil, chair of the department of genetics and complex diseases at the Harvard T.H.
 Chan School of Public Health; and Dr. Walter Koroshetz, director of the National Institute of Neurological Disorders and Stroke.